Paris Hilton: International stardom (2003–2007)

-In February 2005, Hilton hosted NBC's Saturday Night Live, with Keane as the musical guest, and in May, the slasher film House of Wax—her first major film role—was released in theaters, to mixed reviews.
+In February 2005, Hilton hosted Saturday Night Live, with Keane as the musical guest, and in May, the slasher film House of Wax—her first major film role—was released in theaters, to mixed reviews.
 Writing for View London, Matthew Turner remarked that Hilton "does better than you might expect", while TV Guide called her "talentless".
 Her role earned her the Teen Choice Award for Best Scream, the 2005 Razzie for Worst Supporting Actress, and a nomination for Best Frightened Performance at the 2006 MTV Movie Awards.
 House of Wax grossed over US$70 million worldwide.
 In May 2005, Carl's Jr. aired a television advertisement, promoting its Spicy Burger product, which featured Hilton in a provocative swimsuit soaping up a Bentley automobile.
 By November 2005, she had published her second book, Your Heiress Diary: Confess It All to Me.

 The Simple Life was canceled by Fox in 2005 after three seasons following a dispute between Hilton and Richie.
 Neither Richie nor Hilton spoke publicly about their split, although it was speculated that they fell out after Richie showed one of Hilton's homemade sex tapes to a group of their friends.
 They reconciled in October 2006.
 After The Simple Life was cancelled, other networks (NBC, The WB, VH1 and MTV) were interested in obtaining the rights for new seasons of the show.
 On November 28, 2005, E! announced that it had picked up The Simple Life, ordering the production of a fourth season and obtaining the rights to repeat the first three seasons.
 Shooting for the new season began on February 27, 2006.
 The fourth-season premiere of the show was a ratings success for its new network.